 Low-level programming languages such as C have traditionally been the preferred choice for IoT (Internet of Things) development.
 Although these low-level languages are powerful and give you a lot of control, they’re also difficult to work with and easy to fail.

 Elixir is a powerful and dynamic programming language that builds on the strength of predecessors such as Ruby and Erlang.
-It’s an excellent choice for any situation where performance and scalability are at a premium, including web applications and IoT projects.
+It’s an excellent choice for any situation where performance and scalability are at a premium, including web applications and IoT development projects.